rstudio/chromote/README.md

 ## Async events

-In addition to *commands* The Chrome Devtools Protocol also has *events*.
+In addition to *commands* The Chrome DevTools Protocol also has *events*.
 These are messages that are sent from the browser to the R process when various browser events happen.